Supervisor Information & Forms

 Committee Search Policy:

-Interviews are coordinated by the Employee Engagement Department.
+Interviews are coordinated by the Search Committee and/or Hiring Manager.

 Candidate Travel Guidelines:

 If you are highly interested in a candidate that will need travel arrangements (flight, hotel stay, etc.) email firstname.lastname@example.org at least 2 weeks before you plan to have them on campus so we can schedule everything properly with our travel agency.
 It is up to one of the committee members to coordinate the pickup and drop off for the incoming candidate from the airport to the hotel.

 This policy is intended to provide general guidelines to Search Committee chairs regarding scheduling meals with candidates.
 The policy will ensure that all applicants receive a similar interview experience at Daemen College and allocates college resources in a prudent and responsible manner.
 The Office of Employee Engagement will only cover the expenses for 1 MEAL during the candidate's stay - whether that is breakfast, lunch, or dinner will be up to the committee to decide and confirm with Employee Engagement PRIOR to the interview.
 Other expenses will have to come out of the appropriate department/office budget.

 Meals arranged by a Search Committee should be limited to a maximum of three members from the committee and the candidate (for a total of 4).
 Meals should be arranged through the Daemen Dining Service (Hallmark Management) and held in the John R. Yurtchuk Student Center Executive Dining Room or other suitable location on-campus whenever possible.